paleru/What-should-we-eat/README.md

 [X] Steps/ingredients should not be allowed to be empty when adding recipes [] Undo capitalizing units
-[] Ingredients should not require both amount and unit
+[] Ingredients should not require both amount and unit [] 'What to cook?' page based on available ingredients